cca/moodle-styles/readme.md

 The Premium app subscription lets us specify a stylesheet in the `mobilecssurl` setting of our Moodle instance that points to an **internal, web-accessible path** in Moodle e.g. the "local" directory.

-It is hard to know how to style the mobile app because we cannot inspect its web view to see how the HTML is structured.
-You can read Moodle's [Mobile Themes doc](https://docs.moodle.org/dev/Moodle_Mobile_Themes) which has some example themes and also inspect the app itself at https://github.com/moodlehq/moodleapp (see the "src/components" directory).
+The Moodle app recently (mid 2021) migrated to a new "Ionic5" style framework, there is [documentation here](https://docs.moodle.org/dev/Ionic5_style_migration_guide).
+You can also read Moodle's [Mobile Themes doc](https://docs.moodle.org/dev/Moodle_Mobile_Themes) which has some example themes and inspect the app itself at https://github.com/moodlehq/moodleapp (see the "src/components" directory).

 1. `npm run mobile` builds CSS & copies it to the Moodle server (you will need to be on the VPN and your user will need to own the local/mobile.css file for this step to work)
 2. update the `mobilecssurl` appending a version hash e.g. `https://moodle.cca.edu/local/mobile.css#12` to force a fresh download